BuckRogers1965/Physics-Unit-Coordinate-System/docs/Escape_Velocity.md

 1.  **The Dimensionless Ratio:**
     We derived `β = sqrt(2 * G_n * m_n / r_n)`.
+    This β appears to be a ratio between 0 and 1 of the velocity c.
+    This implies that there is a limit to escape velocity which would imply a radius for the given mass.

 2.  **The Limiting Condition:**
     We established that for escape to be possible from a radius `r_n`, `β` must be less than or equal to 1.
 The critical point where escape velocity would theoretically need to be `c` is when `β = 1`.